demisto/demisto-py/docs/DefaultApi.md

 # **upload_content_packs**
 > upload_content_packs(file)

-Upload an pack as zip
+Upload a Pack as zip file.
+The zip file maybe a single Pack or a zip containing multiple zipped Packs (a zip of zips)

-Upload an pack to marketplace in Demisto
+Upload a Pack to the marketplace in the Server.
+Can be used to upload a Pack for an offline scenario or a Pack that hasn't been released.

 ### Example
 ```python